-- During 2013, Tenova or its subsidiaries supplied equipment for the steel-making industry and for raw material handling and performed engineering services under two contracts with companies believed by Tenova to be subsidiaries of development agencies of the Government of Iran. - None of the activities performed is connected to the activities described in Sections 5(a) or (b) of the Iran Sanctions Act of 1996, Section 105A(b)(2) of the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 or was performed in favor of persons whose property and interests in property are blocked pursuant to Executive Order 13224 (terrorists and terrorist supporters) or 13382 (weapons of mass destruction proliferators and supporters). - All of these sales and activities were authorized by the Comitato di Sicurezza Finanziaria CSF, an Italian governmental committee established pursuant to Italian Decree n.
+• During 2014, Tenova or its subsidiaries supplied equipment and performed engineering services for the steel-making and raw material industries to companies believed by Tenova to be subsidiaries of development agencies of the Government of Iran.

+- None of the activities performed is connected to the activities described in Sections 5(a) or (b) of the Iran Sanctions Act of 1996, Section 105A(b)(2) of the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 or was performed in favor of persons whose property and interests in property are blocked pursuant to Executive Order 13224 (terrorists and terrorist supporters) or 13382 (weapons of mass destruction proliferators and supporters). - All of these sales and activities were authorized by the Comitato di Sicurezza Finanziaria CSF, an Italian governmental committee established pursuant to Italian Decree n.
 369 of October 12, 2001 (as amended by Italian Law n.
 431 of December 14, 2001) under the supervision of the Italian Ministry of Economy. - Since several of Tenova's Iran-related contracts are still currently being executed, Tenova is required to perform all outstanding obligations under such contracts. - Any future contract between Tenova or its subsidiaries and customers controlled by the Government of Iran will continue to be made in compliance with all laws applicable to Tenova or its relevant subsidiaries.

-Tenova informed us that its total sales revenue for 2013 with regard to the foregoing transactions amounted to \$23 million, which represents 1.2% of its total sales revenue for 2013.
+Tenova informed us that its total sales revenue for 2014 with regard to the foregoing transactions amounted to \$34 million, which represents 2.3% of its total sales revenue for 2014.

-Tenova also estimated that its net profits from such transactions, after internal cost allocation and taxes, were in the range of \$7.7 million.
+Tenova also estimated that its net profits from such transactions, after internal cost allocation and taxes, were in the range of \$5.1 million.